madpiano/2019-432/slides/class23/README.md

 [10.1080/00031305.2016.1154108](https://doi.org/10.1080/00031305.2016.1154108)
 - Andrew Gelman and John Carlin [Beyond Power Calculations: Assessing Type S (Sign) and Type M (Magnitude) Errors](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class23/Gelman%20and%20Carlin%202014%20Beyond%20Power%20Calculations.pdf)

+Also, here's a reminder about Frank Harrell's post about "[Language for communicating frequentist results about treatment effects](https://discourse.datamethods.org/t/language-for-communicating-frequentist-results-about-treatment-effects/934)"

 ### Assignment for Today

 I asked you to read one of these three pieces from that supplement: